section-engineering-education/engineering-education/articles/getting-started-with-inheritance-using-c/index.md

   - url: /engineering-education/getting-started-with-inheritance-using-c/hero.jpg
     alt:  example image
 ---
-Inheritance is a unique concept in (OOP) object-oriented programming, it allows the definition of multiple classes using the properties of other classes.
-We create classes by inheriting the functions and variables of a base class, then we add new functions to enhance its performance.
+Inheritance is a unique concept in (OOP) object-oriented programming.
+It allows the definition of multiple classes using the properties of other classes.
+We create classes by inheriting the functions and variables of a base class.
+Then we add new functions to enhance its performance.
 <!--more-->
 ### Introduction
 Inheritance allows us to maintain, modify, and further improve our code.
 It provides us the ability to reuse code functionality.
 Without inheritance, our code will be unstructured, difficult to read, and complex.